marginalia.el - Marginalia in the minibuffer

 5 Icons in the minibuffer

-Icons in the minibuffer completion UI are a commonly requested feature.
-Marginalia focuses on text annotations only.
+Marginalia focuses on text annotations.
 The following packages are compatible with Marginalia and use special fonts to add icons in front of completion candidates.
-There also exist related packages to enhance Dired, Ibuffer and other modes with icons consistently.
+There also exist related packages to enhance Dired, Ibuffer, Corfu and other modes with icons consistently.

 6 Contributions